 Crouch End Restaurants

-Restaurants: If you want to treat yourself try Heirloom, a modern British menu using produce from their farm in Buckinghamshire.
-For Spanish tapas head to Bar Esteban, for Italian and French cuisine try Melange, Aix Bistro is the place for French fine dining.
+Restaurants: For Spanish tapas head to Bar Esteban, for Italian and French cuisine try Melange, Aix Bistro is the place for French fine dining.
 For something different try Irvin for Scottish Italian.
 Asian cuisine options include Thai O Cafe, Khoai Vietnamese Café and Saki sushi.
 Fish lovers can try Cannons for fish and chips or Matthew’s Kitchen for seafood.
-Satisfy your hunger at Dirty Burger and the Chicken Shop.

 Enjoy a Healthy Salads at Sable d’Or

 Cafes: There are plenty of cafes to choose from.
 I like Hot Pepper Jelly for breakfast.
-Sable d’or has very good salads and yummy cakes.
-The Haberdashery is super cute with a vintage feel, think soda served in Kilner jars and muffins baked in mini flower pots.
-They also have a cute garden out the back.
+Sable d’Or has very good salads and yummy cakes.
 You can get your caffeine fix at Coffee Circus.

 Bakeries: Pick up your fresh loaf or cream cake treat from one of the bakeries.
 Dunns for traditional options, try Percy Ingles or Greggs for reasonably priced baked goods.
 Head to Gail’s or Ruby Rose for more upmarket offerings.